BOI Reporting Service

 For the BOI Report, you’ll need to provide the following information on your entity:

-What information is required on my beneficial owners and company applicants?
+What information is required for each beneficial owner and company applicant?

 For the BOI Report, you’ll need to gather the following information on your company applicants and beneficial owners:

-- ID number from a passport, drivers license/ID, or tribal ID
+• ID number from a passport, U.S. drivers’ license/ID, or tribal ID

 Who Counts as a Beneficial Owner?